schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/how-to.md

 ### <a name="excluded-routines">How to exclude routines, that is, stored procedures and functions from the output</a>

-The option in the configuration can be overridden by the `-routines=` command-line option.
+The option in the configuration can be overridden by the `--routines=` command-line option.
 Further, see the [details on the command-line options.](faq.html#commands)

 ----------